isrlab/isrlab.github.io/index.md

 ---
   Welcome to the Intelligent Systems Research Laboratory at Texas A&M University.
 We focus on information fusion and uncertainty quantification on manifolds, for estimation and control of nonlinear dynamical systems.
 Below are highlights from our recent work.

-## Sparse Architectures for Control and Estimation
+## Privacy Aware Sparse Architectures for Control and Estimation
   We are interested in determining sparse architectures for control and estimation for large-scale dynamical systems in this work.
 The emphasis is on utility and privacy in these problems.
 The utility is defined as accuracy or performance that is below a user-defined bound.
 Whereas, privacy is defined as accuracy or performance that is above a user-defined bound.
 These problems are considered in the Kalman filtering framework, including ensemble and unscented variants, and $\mathcal{H}_2$ and $\mathcal{H}\infty$ framework.
 NSF and AFOSR are funding the work.

   **Selected Papers**